A mature couple smiles while placing boxes and furniture inside a portable storage container

 When having a PODS container delivered to you, be sure to speak with the driver before or upon arrival, so you know where they can place it (newly paved driveways or uneven surfaces are a no-go) and can decide which direction you’d like the door facing.
 Communicating with them ensures the container isn’t left blocking your car from the garage or inconveniently stationed too far from the door you’ll be bringing items out of — or any other unfortunate scenario.

-A man and woman carry a box and storage tubs to their PODS portable storage container in the parking lot of their apartment complex
+A man and woman carry a box and storage tubs to their PODS portable storage container in the parking lot of their apartment complex.

-3. Do Communicate With Your Building Management
+5. Do Communicate With Your Building Management.

-4. Don’t Load Items While It’s Raining
+6. Don’t Load Items While It’s Raining.

 This is packing 101 but still important to remember!
-Think of packing a PODS container like bagging groceries: You don’t want bread or eggs on the bottom of the bag, the same way you don’t want fragile goods or breakables below heavy book boxes or pieces of furniture.
+Think of how to pack a PODS storage container like bagging groceries: You don’t want bread or eggs on the bottom of the bag, the same way you don’t want fragile goods or breakables below heavy book boxes or pieces of furniture.
 Not only does packing a unit from most to least dense save your teacups from turning into powder, but it also helps you to take the best advantage of the space.
 Also, when deciding where to put what in portable storage containers, try to strategically place the items you need the least access to at the rear.
 That way, if you need to grab something from storage but don’t want to dig through everything, the things you’re most likely to need are easily found.

-7. Do Secure Your Belongings
+9. Do Secure Your Belongings.

 Did you know?
 All PODS moving and storage containers are equipped with hooks to help you secure your belongings.
 The best part?
 They’re located throughout the container, so you can decide the best way to strap everything down.

-8. Don't Store Perishables
+10. Don't Store Perishables.

 Don’t forget your lunch in your storage container!
-I kid, I kid.
+We kid, we kid.
 But seriously.
 Can you think of anything less pleasing than opening the door to the smell of rotten food?
 Even for canned goods or other shelf-stable products that last for a long time, you’re better off using or donating them than storing them.
 Also, don’t leave any plants or other living things in the container — they're not known to do well without sunlight or water.

-While papers and family heirlooms you’re not quite sure what to do with may seem like the perfect items to store away, you’re better off keeping them with you.
+Are PODS containers safe for moving?
+Yes, if handled and maintained properly.
+But while papers and family heirlooms you’re not quite sure what to do with may seem like the perfect items to store away, you’re better off keeping them with you.
 Some pieces, like vintage works of art, don’t fare well in certain conditions.
 The same goes for highly valuable and irreplaceable keepsakes — keeping them in a place where they may be vulnerable to damage just isn’t worth the risk.
 Instead, find a place to display them at home or pass them on to another family member who will have more use for them.

 Looking for more pro tips from the storage experts?
 We were lucky to participate in a Q&A panel of storage experts over on MovingWaldo.com.
 You'll find answers to questions on securing your things in storage, the minimum time to rent a container, and more.